catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 Security Group Setup
 ====================

-Now we will create the ``vrrp-sec-group`` security group with rules to allow http, ssh and icmp ingres:
+Now create the ``vrrp-sec-group`` security group with rules to allow HTTP, SSH and ICMP ingress:

 .. code-block:: bash